-Serbia: New Energy law and its impacts on relations with EU10.
-March 2015. / News Serbia Energy
+Serbia: New Energy law and its impacts on relations with EU, News Serbia Energy

 Serbia is a country that seriously applies the Third energy package and according to the EU, accounts for the one of the leading countries in the market opening.
 The new law governs the efficient functioning of the electricity and natural gas market.